 Tracey arrived at the University of Derby in March 2013, after holding lectureships at Teesside University and University of Wales: Trinity St David.

-Tracey has been active in developing research in the College of Business and this has included the development of the REF 2014 submission, which Tracey was also submitted to as an individual researcher.
+Tracey has been active in developing research in the College of Business, Law and Social Sciences and this has included the development of the REF 2014 submission, which Tracey was also submitted to as an individual researcher.
 Tracey is Chair of the College Research Committee with responsibility for the strategic development and delivery of research in the College, including managing PhD provision.

 Tracey designed and developed the Doctorate in Professional Practice in Business (DProf) which has attracted senior professionals and executives from all over the world.
 She is currently programme leader and supervisors a number of students on this programme.